compiler-research/CppInterOp/README.md

         ../llvm
-cmake --build . --target clang --parallel $env:ncpus cmake --build . --target cling --parallel $env:ncpus
+cmake --build . --target clang --parallel $env:ncpus cmake --build . --target cling --parallel $env:ncpus cmake --build . --target gtest_main --parallel $env:ncpus
-# Now build gtest.a and gtest_main for CppInterOp to run its tests.
-cmake --build . --target gtest_main --parallel $env:ncpus
 ```
 Note the 'llvm-project' directory location.
 On linux and MacOS you execute the following